Anonymous-Submission2025/LSDF-UNet/README.md

 <div align="center">
-<h1> MFS-Net: Medical Image Segmentation via Frequency Domain Dual-Size Patch Partitioning and Multi-Scale Deformable Learning </h1>
+<h1> LSDF-UNet: Lightweight Large-Small Network with Dual-Size Patch Frequency Aware for Medical Image Segmentation </h1>
 </div>

 ##  News

-- [2025.5.21] Training and inference code released
+- [2025.8.1] Training and inference code released

 ##  Abstract

-In medical images, the ubiquitous co-occurrence phenomenon makes it difficult for the model to effectively distinguish target features from interfering background information.
-At the same time, the problems of blurred edge contours and irregular shapes further affect the edge clarity of the segmentation results.
-To address the above challenges, this paper proposes a new medical image segmentation framework MFS-Net.
-This paper designs a DPFA module, which performs preliminary spatial frequency decomposition through a frequency domain perception module and uses a dual-size patch partitioning strategy to further enhance the perception of local details and global structures.
-Subsequently, with the help of FFT and a learnable quantization matrix W, we can adaptively screen and amplify key frequency components to suppress noise interference.
-In addition, this paper uses a multi-scale deformable learning mechanism to dynamically adjust the sampling grid, so as to robustly extract multi-scale edge features in edge fuzzy areas.
-Through extensive experiments on four benchmark medical image datasets, it is demonstrated that our method achieves state-of-the-art performance and effectiveness.
+Efficient and effective perception and aggregation mechanisms are crucial in medical image segmentation, especially in scenarios with limited computing resources.
+However, existing methods are usually accompanied by high computational costs.
+At the same time, the ubiquitous co-occurrence phenomenon makes it difficult for the model to effectively distinguish target features from interfering background information.
+To address the above problems, this paper proposes an LSDF-UNet segmentation model.
+First, a "looking at the big-focusing on the small" dynamic fusion mechanism is adopted to achieve lightweight and efficient feature enhancement under linear complexity.
+Secondly, a dual-size patch frequency aware module (DPFA) is designed, combined with a frequency-aware block (FAB) and a dual-scale patch partitioning strategy to separate high-frequency details and low-frequency contours in the frequency domain, suppress co-occurrence noise, and significantly improve boundary discrimination.
+Through extensive experiments on three benchmark medical image datasets, it is demonstrated that our method achieves state-of-the-art performance and effectiveness.

 ##  Introduction